iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 How To Release
 --------------

-To release a new version of GETTSIM, do the following.
+To release a new major or minor version of GETTSIM, do the following.

 1. To start the release for any new version, e.g., ``0.2.0``, `create a new milestone
    <https://github.com/iza-institute-of-labor-economics/gettsim/milestones/new>`_ with